What Is the Cost to Sell a House in Chicago?

 A good first step in estimating the cost to sell a house in Chicago is getting a ballpark home value estimate.

-Home values across the United States recently increased by around 19% in a single year.
+The latest National Association of Realtors (NAR) data show that the median existing-home sales price increased by 4% from October 2023, the 16th consecutive month of year-over-year price gains.
 With home values and markets changing dramatically, now is an excellent time to check up on your home value.
 You may be pleasantly surprised to see what your house might be worth.

-You can request a quick online value estimate using HomeLight’s Home Value Estimator to get an initial idea.
-This free automated valuation model (AVM) tool will use recent sales transactions, local market trends, and your home’s latest selling price to provide a preliminary value range for your property in under two minutes.
+Request a quick online value estimate using HomeLight’s Home Value Estimator to get an initial idea.
+This free automated valuation model (AVM) tool uses recent sales transactions, local market trends, and your home’s latest selling price to provide a preliminary value range for your property in under two minutes.
 Just enter your address to get started.

 How much does it cost to sell a house in Chicago?